joelparkerhenderson/pitch-deck/README.md

 * How does your success rely on these types of partnerships?

-## Slide 12: Investment
+<h3>Slide 12: Investment</h3>

 * Ask for the money.
 * Why do you need the amount of money you are requesting?
 * What is your plan for using the money?

-## Twine.com alternative
+<h2><a name="twine-alertnative">Twine.com 11-slide alternative</a></h2>

 Twine.com has shared its pitch deck slide goals.

 Twine has a supply side and a demand side.

+<h3>Slide 1: Opportunity</h3>

-1. Opportunity – What big market changes are happening?
+What big market changes are happening?
 Why is now the time for your startup matters?

+<h3>Slide 2: Problem - Demand-side</h3>

-2. Problem - Demand-side – The problem companies have, our demand-side customer.
+The problem companies have, our demand-side customer.

+<h3>Slide 3: Problem - Supply-side</h3>

-3. Problem - Supply-side – The problem creatives have, our supply-side customer.
+The problem creatives have, our supply-side customer.

+<h3>Slide 4: Solution</h3>

-4. Solution – How we solve this.
+How we solve this.

+<h3>Slide 5: Solution</h3>

-5. Solution – A bit more detail on our solution.
+A bit more detail on our solution.

+<h3>Slide 6: Stats – Supply-side</h3>

-6. Stats – Supply-side – giving validation of why we matter.
+Giving validation of why we matter.

+<h3>Slide 7: Stats – Demand-side</h3>

-7. Stats – Demand-side – our current focus.
+Our current focus.

+<h3>Slide 8: Business model</h3>

-8. Business model – Simply how we will monetize.
+Simply how we will monetize.

+<h3>Slide 9: Route to market</h3>

-9. Route to market – High-level growth plans, more detail given in the appendix.
+High-level growth plans, more detail given in the appendix.

+<h3>Slide 10: Team</h3>

-10. Team – Some validation on why we are the team that can pull this off.
+Some validation on why we are the team that can pull this off.

+<h3>Slide 11: Appendix</h3>

-11. Appendix – more specific details on financials, projections, competition and route to market.
+More specific details on financials, projections, competition and route to market.

-## Atrium guide
+<h2><a name="atrium-guide">Atrium guide</a></h2>

 See [The Founder’s Guide to Raising a Series A Venture Financing by Justin Kan, CEO of Atrium LTS](https://blog.atrium.co/the-founders-guide-to-raising-a-series-a-venture-financing-1de4f5aff312)